seethastars/ps2-udpbd/README.md

 The server needs to be open for the entire play session, launch XEB+ and play!

+For adding/removing games, stop the udpbd-server and repeat steps:

+- 5: mounting paritition.
+- 6: rip/copy games.
+- 10
+- 11
+- 12

 ## Credits

 Special thanks to: